-GET THE BARK IN YOUR INBOX!
+GET THE BARK NEWSLETTER IN YOUR INBOX!

-There are a great variety of dog parks in this country and the author seems to ignore that as an important factor in assessing them.
-There are neighborhood parks that average from 1 to 5 acres, there are much smaller dog runs such as those in New York that oftentimes measure in feet and not acreage (akin to Ohlone Park in Berkeley that is cited in this article) and then there are much larger-sized off-leash areas (OLAs)—often serving as regional parks such as the facility in Shawnee, KS (53 acres); Marymoor Park, near Seattle, WA (40 acres) and Point Isabel, one of the most highly visited parks in the country, Richmond, CA (30 acres).
+There are a great variety of dog parks and the author seems to ignore that as an important factor in assessing them.
+There are neighborhood parks that average from 1 to 5 acres, there are much smaller dog runs such as those in New York that oftentimes measure in feet and not acreage (akin to Ohlone Park in Berkeley that is cited in this article) and then there are much larger-sized off-leash areas (OLAs)—often serving as regional parks such as in Shawnee, KS (53 acres); Marymoor Park, near Seattle, WA (40 acres) and Point Isabel, one of the most highly visited parks in the country, Richmond, CA (30 acres).
 All these parks differ in size and design and should not be lumped together.

 Off-leash spaces are diverse in description and vary from open wilderness areas to multi-acre parklands with trails and bodies of water.
-Though OLAs are less common than your average fenced-in dog run—they are vital for providing recreation and exercise for dogs and, importantly, their people.
-New York city dog people can take advantage of Central Park and Prospect Park in the early hours or late evenings for such recreational opportunities.
+Though OLAs are less common than your average fenced-in dog run, they are vital for providing recreation and exercise for dogs for their people as well.
+New York City dog people can take advantage of Central Park and Prospect Park in the early hours or late evenings for such recreational opportunities.
 And while the Times article may be focused narrowly on fenced dog parks or small “dog runs” the message that their article spreads is that ALL DOG PARKS ARE BAD.
 We know that is simply not true.

 In Defense of Dog Parks